-Election day is less than a month away and the pandemic has the changed the way you can access the polls this year.
+Election day is less than a couple of weeks away and the pandemic has changed the way you can access the polls this year.
 And if you are at risk for COVID-19, it’s especially important that you know your options.

 As you make your voting plans, here are some important things to keep in mind.